Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Proof of Theorems

 \begin{lemma} \emph{\textbf{Liberalism.}} Let $u_{j+1}$ and $u_j$ be hyperbolic vortex equilibria of the equation \eqref{cheq2} such that $i(u_{j+1})=i(u_j)+1$.
 Suppose that $u_{j+1}$ and $u_j$ are not blocked.
 Then there exists a heteroclinic orbit from $u_{j+1}$ to $u_j$ in forward time. \end{lemma}

 Therefore, the blocking and liberalism principles assert that the information of the Morse indices and zero numbers are sufficient to construct the global attractor explicitly.
 Indeed, these two quantities are determined by the shooting curves \eqref{ShootingCurve} that we construct in Subsection \ref{subsec:shooting}.
-In particular, Theorem \ref{cor:att} follows from Section \ref{sec:hyperbolicity}, as we show that \eqref{cheq2} possesses the same shooting curve as the axisymmetric Chafee-Infante equation studied in \cite{LappicySing}, and thus the global attractor $\mathcal{A}_m$ of Ginzburg-Landau $m$-armed vortex solutions coincides with the Chafee-Infante attractor as shown in Figure \ref{FIGCOR}.
+In particular, Theorem \ref{cor:att} follows from Section \ref{sec:hyperbolicity}, as we show that \eqref{cheq2} possesses the same shooting curve as the axisymmetric Chafee--Infante equation studied in \cite{LappicySing}, and thus the global attractor $\mathcal{A}_m$ of Ginzburg--Landau $m$-armed vortex solutions coincides with the Chafee--Infante attractor as shown in Figure \ref{FIGCOR}.